Logistics and Supply Chain Strategies for 2023

 Logistics & Supply Chain Technology Upgrades

-Another way to bring in technology is automating tasks.
+While the TMS should be considered the cornerstone of any logistics technology implementation, another related piece is automating tasks.
 Companies are moving from supply chains to supply networks.
 The difference is, supply chains imply a one-to-one linkage where one step needs to be completed before the next step can be taken, while supply networks imply a many-to-many relationship where multiple inputs and outputs can be managed at one time.
 But automating daily tasks is key to allowing for quicker throughput and acceleration of product movement from start to finish.
 With some of the day-to-day grind automated, logistics pros can focus on the bigger picture of reducing costs and improving overall supply chain network effectiveness.

 Technology also helps companies outsource more of their logistics and supply chain work.
 Why do this?